Leadership

 namkoong@umd.edu

-Kang is an associate professor at the University of Maryland.
-His research focuses on the interrelationships between emerging media and health communication, with areas of focus including web- and mobile-based eHealth system effects, cancer communications, health promotion, occupational health and safety, and nutrition education.
+Kang is an associate professor in the Department of Communication at the University of Maryland.
+His research examines the interrelationships between emerging media and health communication.
+Key areas of focus include the effects of web- and mobile-based eHealth systems, cancer communication, occupational health and safety, and mental health.
+Recently, his research has expanded to investigate the effects of immersive media (e.g., AR and VR) and AI-based health interventions.

 George Mason University